-One of the frequent questions I see posted in travel forums is “why travel carry on-only when you can check a bag?”
+One of the frequent questions I see posted in travel forums is “why travel carry-on-only when you can check a bag?”
 There are devotees on both teams, and they all have compelling arguments.
-When it comes down to it, choosing between a carry on vs checked bag is a personal choice, dependent on your style of travel and the length of time you’ll be on the road.
+When it comes down to it, choosing between a carry-on vs checked bag is a personal choice.
+It’s highly dependent on your style of travel and the length of time you’ll be on the road.
 Here are the pros and cons of both, to help you decide which is best for you.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.